ritikk7/Distributed-Key-Value-Store/README.md

 Makefile          README.md         i_87654321.tar.gz   src     docs
 ```

-Now, upload the `i_87654321.tar.gz` to Canvas.
+Now, upload the `i_87654321.tar.gz` on Canvas for the corresponding assignment.
 If we cannot untar your file, we cannot evaluate your lab.
 Therefore, ensure that the `tar` object is created successfully by simply downloading your submission and untarring it.
 Use the following command to untar your files.

 ```bash
 sinaee@pender:~$ tar xzvf i_87654321.tar.gz